Bobby Clark (May 30, 1935 - May 22, 2014)

 Bobby Clark was the original tenor singer for the Cathedral Trio, later the Cathedral Quartet.

-Clark left the Cathedrals in 1968 but returned briefly in 1972.
-That same year he also sang with the Dixie Echoes.
+Bobby Clark left the Cathedrals in 1968 but returned briefly in 1972.
+He also sang with the Dixie Echoes in 1970.

-Clark served as an ordained Baptist minister during the 1970s and 1980s.
+Bobby Clark served as an ordained Baptist minister during the 1970s and 1980s.
 After he left the ministry he appeared on the Cathedral's Reunion project, singing Hide Thou Me and I Want To Walk Just As Close As I Can with his former group.
-He then sang with the Men Of Music from 1995 to 1998.
-After several years away from music, Clark began a solo career in 2006.
+Bobby Clark then sang with the Men Of Music from 1995 to 1998.
+After several years away from music, he began a solo career in 2006.